OmkarBarge/Internship_July_2022/README.md

 # Internship_July_2022
-Repository contain Assignment and Project of internship in Innomatics Research Labs
+Repository contain Assignment and Project of internship in Innomatics Research Labs.

-Changes done by bansalkanav

-Again one more change